github/learn.github.com/pages/branching.markdown

 are currently on it.
 For the purposes of illustrating this, I will show the commit history model.
 Here, the green boxes are each commit and the arrows are where each commit points to for its parent or parents.
-This is basically how Git actually stores it's commit data.
+This is basically how Git actually stores its commit data.

 ![Branch Step 1](../images/branch/step1.png)